Table of Contents

 Uses and Applications of Flexible Solar Panels

 For most applications, a combination of rigid, portable, and flexible solar encasements is best due to the limited electricity generation capacity of flexible solar panels.
-Flexible solar panels are best suited to maximise available surface area by bending to affix to irregularly shaped surfaces that rigid encasements can’t be mounted to.
+Flexible solar panels are best suited to maximize available surface area by bending to affix to irregularly shaped surfaces that rigid encasements can’t be mounted to.

 Here are a few examples of how flexible encasements could complement a solar installation project by maximizing available surface area to generate as much electricity as possible.